 The roots of the modern catalog reach back to 1872 and its pioneer, Aaron Montgomery Ward.
-The catalogs of Ward's®, Sears®, and other mail order firms constituted significant ways of consuming from the late-1800s well into the 1900s.
+The catalogs of Ward's, Sears, and other mail order firms constituted significant ways of consuming from the late-1800s well into the 1900s.
 Catalogs have boomed in recent years.
-46 Currently almost 14 billion catalogs are distributed annually by about 10,000 companies.
+Almost 14 billion catalogs are distributed annually by about 10,000 companies.
 The catalog industry now has approximately 377,000 employees.
 Each week the average U.S. home receives 1.7 catalogs.
-In 1996, almost 60 percent of the American population, about 113 million people, ordered goods from catalogs.
-Almost \$48 billion was spent on catalog sales in 1990, and that has been growing by almost 7 percent a year since then.
-47 Among today's leading catalogs are those from L. L. Bean®, Land's End®, and Victoria's Secret®.
+In 1996, almost 60% of the American population, about 113 million people, ordered goods from catalogs.
+Almost \$48 billion was spent on catalog sales in 1990, and that number has been growing reaching almost \$133 billion in 2003; by 2008 catalog sales are projected to be in excess of \$175 billion.
+Among today's leading catalogs are those from L. L. Bean, Land's End, and Victoria's Secret.